 During winter production, the farm sets a target of $5 saleable product per square foot for its 12,000 square feet of available greenhouse space.
 The cool house target is $10 saleable product per square foot.
 (By comparison, large, heated commercial flower-growing greenhouses yield about $15 per square foot but have much higher energy costs.)
 The unheated greenhouses produce three crops per year.
 Being slightly warmer, cool houses can accommodate six crops per year.
 This detailed tracking system allows the farm to determine which vegetables return the greatest economic value.
 Combining the field and greenhouse crops, the gross income is $80,000 per acre per year.

 In these complicated times, it is easy to slip into a sense of hopelessness.
 Don’t.
-Instead, help put some of these ideas in your own community — for your sake, your children’s sake, and for our country’s sake.
-Working together, and imitating the success others have demonstrated, we can fix our current situation.
+Instead, help put some of these ideas to work in your own community — for your sake, your children’s sake, and for our country’s sake.
+By working together, and imitating the success others have demonstrated, we can fix our current situation.